Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 55. ### Question55
-Database design must be complete before coding starts to ensure a solid foundation?
+True or False: Database design must be complete before coding starts to ensure a solid foundation?

 - [ ] True.
 - [x] False.